 4.4.2.2.4.2 Configuration Request for an individual UE

-Upon receipt of the HTTP POST request from the SCS/AS, if the configuration request from the SCS/AS is for an individual UE, the SCEF shall:
+Upon receipt of an HTTP POST request from the SCS/AS for an individual UE, the SCEF shall:

-- interact with the PCRF via the Rx inteface by using existing AF session or establishing a new AF session as specified in 3GPP TS 29.214 [10];
+- interact with the PCRF via the Rx inteface by using an existing AF session or establishing a new AF session as specified in 3GPP TS 29.214 [10];

 NOTE 1: The SCEF can derive the service information over the Rx interface based on SCS/AS ID for communication failure event.

-- after receiving the AAA message from the PCRF, create a resource which represents the monitoring event configuration, addressed by a URI that contains the SCS/AS identifier and an SCEF-created subscription identifier; and
+- after receiving the AAA message from the PCRF, create a resource which represents the monitoring event configuration addressed by a URI that contains the SCS/AS identifier and an SCEF-created subscription identifier; and

-- send a corresponding status code to acknowledge the SCS/AS of the successful processing request in the HTTP response message.
+- send a corresponding status code to acknowledge the SCS/AS of the successful processing of the request in the HTTP response message.

 Then the SCEF shall wait for the reporting from the PCRF as specified in 3GPP TS 29.214 [10].